Euxinia: Stratification

 Stratified waters, in combination with slow vertical mixing, are essential to maintaining euxinic conditions.
 Stratification occurs when two or more water masses with different densities occupy the same basin.
 While the less dense surface water can exchange gas with the oxygen-rich atmosphere, the denser bottom waters maintain low oxygen content.
 In the modern oceans, thermohaline circulation and upwelling prevent the oceans from maintaining anoxic bottom waters.
 In a silled basin, the stable stratified layers only allow surface water to flow out of the basin while the deep water remains anoxic and relatively unmixed.
 During an intrusion of dense saltwater however, the nutrient-rich bottom water upwells, causing increased productivity in the surface, further enhancing the nutrient trap due to biological pumping.
 Rising sea level can exacerbate this process by increasing the amount of deep water entering a silled basin and enhancing estuarine circulation.

 Warming climate

-A warming climate increases surface temperatures of waters which effects multiple aspects of euxinic water formation.
+A warming climate increases surface temperatures of waters which affects multiple aspects of euxinic water formation.
 As waters warm, the solubility of oxygen decreases, allowing for deep anoxic waters to form more readily.
 Additionally, the warmer water causes increased respiration of organic matter leading to further oxygen depletion.
 Higher temperatures enhance the hydrologic cycle, increasing evaporation from bodies of water, resulting in increased precipitation.
 This causes higher rates of weathering of rocks and therefore higher nutrient concentrations in river outflows.
 The nutrients allow for more productivity resulting in more marine snow and subsequently lower oxygen in deep waters due to increased respiration.

 Volcanism has also been proposed as a factor in creating euxinic conditions.
 The carbon dioxide (CO2) released during volcanic outgassing causes global warming which has cascading effects on the formation of euxinic conditions.